jonnonz1/nz-statute-book/acts/public/2023/taxation-annual-rates-for-2022-23-platform-economy-and-remedial-matters-act-2023.md

 ### 198 Section 141ED amended (Penalty for unpaid amounts of employers’ withholding payments)
 After section 141ED(1), insert:
-  (1B) This section and sections 139A and 139B (which relate to late filing and late payment penalties) do not apply when a non-resident employer incorrectly concludes that they do not have to withhold and pay, or pay, an amount of tax for an amount of tax for a PAYE income payment to a cross-border employee to the Commissioner in an income year, if the employer—
+  (1B) This section and sections 139A and 139B (which relate to late filing and late payment penalties) do not apply when a non-resident employer incorrectly concludes that they do not have to withhold and pay, or pay, an amount of tax for a PAYE income payment to a cross-border employee to the Commissioner in an income year, if the employer—
     (a) has either 2 or fewer employees present in New Zealand during the income year or pays $500,000 or less of employment-related taxes for the income year; and
     (b) has, within 60 days of a relevant failure to withhold and pay, or pay, taken reasonable measures to manage their employment-related tax obligations.